isneru/isneru/README.md

 - I am a 21 year old auto-didatic Developer.
 - Studying Security and Computer Networks
 - Working at CEX Portugal (also known as WeBuy)
-- I love tech, gaming and coding is a way to express art.

 ## Techs